gsidhu/buzee-tauri/logbook.md

 # Logbook

+- Added command for detecting OS and sending it to the frontend.
 - Onboarding works.
 Time to fix search now.
 - Indexing metadata takes UNDER FIVE SECONDS because I removed my dumbass mistake from the for-loop.
 - Figure out how to send files added incremental updates to front-end.
 SOLVED: just pass the Window variable from the command to the function.